cloudflare/templates/worker-typescript/README.md

 ## Issues

-If you run into issues with this specific project, please feel free to file an issue!
+If you run into issues with this specific project, please feel free to file an issue [here](https://github.com/EverlastingBugstopper/cf-worker-typescript-template/issues).
+If the problem is with `wrangler`, please file an issue [here](https://github.com/cloudflare/wrangler/issues).